DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 _TL Note:_ I'm not sure it is actually good idea to test it yourself, Jeanne...

-"As I thought it is only usable by foreign gods.
+"As I thought it is only usable by sidhes.
 Most likely it leads to elven den, so it would be great if we were able to activate it."

 Jeanne sighed.